-The Site is currently used as public open space.
-The old Lake George Mine (the former mine site) is located west of the Site and includes the smelter site, mine processing sites and the railway precinct.
+The Sites are currently used as public open space for recreational uses.
+The old Lake George Mine (the former mine site) is located west of the Sites and includes the smelter site, mine processing sites and the railway precinct.

 Residential development in Captains Flat is concentrated on the east side of Foxlow Street opposite the playing fields, swimming pool and tennis courts (refer to Figure 2-1).
 At the most recent census (2016) there were reportedly 610 people living in Captains Flat within 299 residential dwellings (Australian Bureau of Statistics, 2016).